YottaDB/YDBDoc/MessageRecovery/errors.rst

 JNLWRERR
 ----------------------

-JNLWRERR, Error writing journal file xxxx.
-Undable to update header Region: yyyy
+JNLWRERR, Error writing journal file jjjj.
+Unable to update header Region: yyyy

-Run Time Error: This indicates that YottaDB encountered an error while updating the journal file header as part of trying to open the journal file.
+Run Time/MUPIP Error: This indicates that YottaDB encountered an error while updating the journal file header as part of trying to open the journal file.

 Action: Review the accompanying message(s) for detail on the cause of the error.
 YottaDB automatically closes the current journal file and creates a new one.
 To reestablish durability, perform MUPIP BACKUP to create a fresh set of journals consistent with the database.